 Each year, leadership teams plan out their sales teams’ goals and incentive programs for the year.
 It’s important to remember to create goals that encourage your team to stretch while being attainable.

-Stay SMART when setting sales goals.
+Stay SMART when setting sales goals

 Be sure to create goals that are:

-Relevant – Each goal set should be relevant to the company’s overall mission.
+Each goal set should be relevant to the company’s overall mission.
 It should be easily understood that the individual sales goals are being set for the greater good of the entire team (as well as the business).
 The goals should properly align with each person’s abilities and responsibilities.

 Communication between all involved parties is necessary to make sure that everyone’s goals are aligned.
 Additionally, any changes made to goals need to be communicated effectively.
-E2 can work together with you to define your company or sales goals using the SMART method (as well as help you decide what you would like to reward and how often).
-E2 will align your objectives with your desired success, as we are able to measure the performance of short and long-term productivity by tracking the results on our online platform.
+E2 can work together with you to define your company or sales goals using the SMART method (as well as help you decide what you would like to reward and how often) with a Sales Incentive Program.